lizzy596/Node_Server_Deconstructed/README.md

 **Miscellaneous**

 Node.js behavior for uncaught exceptions is to print current stack trace and then terminate the thread.
 However, Node.js allows customization of this behavior.
 It provides a global object named process that is available to all Node.js applications.
-It is an EventEmitter object and in case of an uncaught exception, uncaughtException event is emitted and it is brought up to the main event loop.
+It is an EventEmitter object and in the case of an uncaught exception, the uncaughtException event is emitted and it is brought up to the main event loop.
 In order to provide a custom behavior for uncaught exceptions, you can bind to this event.
 However, resuming the application after such an uncaught exception can lead to further problems.
 Therefore, if you do not want to miss any uncaught exception, you should bind to uncaughtException event and cleanup any allocated resources like file descriptors, handles and similar before shutting down the process.
 Resuming the application is strongly discouraged as the application will be in an unknown state.
 It is important to note that when displaying error messages to the user in case of an uncaught exception, detailed information like stack traces should not be revealed to the user.
 Instead, custom error messages should be shown to the users in order not to cause any information leakage.

 When using EventEmitter, errors can occur anywhere in the event chain.
 Normally, if an error occurs in an EventEmitter object, an error event that has an Error object as an argument is called.
 However, if there are no attached listeners to that error event, the Error object that is sent as an argument is thrown and becomes an uncaught exception.
 In short, if you do not handle errors within an EventEmitter object properly, these unhandled errors may crash your application.
 Therefore, you should always listen to error events when using EventEmitter objects.

 Errors that occur within asynchronous callbacks are easy to miss.
-Therefore, as a general principle first argument to the asynchronous calls should be an Error object.
-Also, express routes handle errors itself, but it should be always remembered that errors occurred in asynchronous calls made within express routes are not handled, unless an Error object is sent as a first argument.
+Therefore, as a general principle the first argument to the asynchronous calls should be an Error object.
+Also, Express routes handle errors themselves, but it should be always remembered that errors occurring in asynchronous calls made within express routes are **not** handled, unless an Error object is sent as a first argument.

 Errors in these callbacks can be propagated as many times as possible.
 Each callback that the error has been propagated to can ignore, handle or propagate the error.